Athaliah8/Hello-Microverse/README.md

 - CSS

 ## Getting Started

 To get a local copy up and running follow these simple example steps.

 ### Prerequisites
-A coode complier and vscode would work great.
+A code complier and vscode would work great.

 ### Setup
-Create a new repository on GitHub.com
+Open Github and navigate to the main page of the repository.
-Open GitBash or any other Terminal
+Under  the repo name click clone
-Click Open with GitHub Desktop to clone and open the repository with GitHub Desktop.
+Copy the url for repository
- Follow the prompts in GitHub Desktop to complete the clone.
+Go to your ide(editor) and in the terminal - git clone

 ## Authors